 2. The Network Assistance Session resource may be retrieved by the Media Session Handler using the procedure specified in clause 5.3.4.3.

-3. At any time after the Network Assistance Session resource is created, the 5GMS Client may use the Network Assistance Session resource identifier to explicitly request a bit rate recommendation by invoking a remote procedure call provided for this purpose by the Media AF.
+3. At any time after the Network Assistance Session resource is created, the Media Client may use the Network Assistance Session resource identifier to explicitly request a bit rate recommendation by invoking a remote procedure call provided for this purpose by the Media AF.
 This procedure is further specified in clause 5.3.4.4.

 4. Using the Network Assistance Session resource identifier, the Media Client may also request a delivery boost to be provided by the 5G System at any time by invoking a remote procedure call provided for this purpose by the Media AF.
 This procedure is further specified in clause 5.3.4.5.